d3/d3-shape/README.md

 }
 ```

-When a line is [generated](#_line), the *x* accessor will be invoked for each element in the input data array, being passed the element `d`, the index `i`, and the array `data` as three arguments.
+When a line is [generated](#_line), the *x* accessor will be invoked for each [defined](#line_defined) element in the input data array, being passed the element `d`, the index `i`, and the array `data` as three arguments.
 The default *x* accessor assumes that the input data are two-element arrays of numbers.
 If your data are in a different format, or if you wish to transform the data before rendering, then you should specify a custom accessor.
 For example, if `x` is a [time scale](https://github.com/d3/d3-scale#time-scales) and `y` is a [linear scale](https://github.com/d3/d3-scale#linear-scales):

 ```js
 var data = [